grimmpp/home-assistant-eltako/docs/heating-and-cooling/readme.md

 <img src="./HAClimatePanel.png" alt="Home Assistant Climate Panel" height="250"/>

 In the following scenario we have an actuator (like FAE14, FHK14, F4HK14, F2L14, FHK61, FME14) controlling the heating valve dependent on the configured target and current temperature.
-The target temperature is sent frequently by a room thermostat and the target temperature can be set via control panel (e.g. Eltako FTAF55ED) or Home Assistant [Climate Panel](https://developers.home-assistant.io/docs/core/entity/climate).
+The target temperature is sent frequently by a room thermostat and the target temperature can be set via control panel (e.g. ELTAKO FTAF55ED) or Home Assistant [Climate Panel](https://developers.home-assistant.io/docs/core/entity/climate).

 Both control panels can synchronize themself.
 If both are use together climate panel in HA sends a telegram to the heater actuator and the thermostat will adapt the taget temperature when it changes.
 This communication is based on EEP A5-10-06.